 Once you’ve obtained your license, you can choose to join a local or national association, such as the National Association of REALTORS® (NAR).
 The fees of becoming a part of a real estate association fluctuate (NAR’s annual fee per member is $150).
 But, cost aside, many real estate agents believe that the benefits are invaluable.

 The multiple listing service (MLS) provides local brokers with the venue and technology to exchange their listing databases and thus combine them into a single, accurate and structured database.
 This cooperation allows for more effective marketing, which eventually leads to real estate professionals converting more sales.

 Starting July 1st, 2018, Brokers and salespeople will no longer be chained to one specific MLS.
 The National Association of REALTORS??
 Board of Directors has voted to give you more flexibility when it comes to which MLS you can be part of.
 This new rule gives you the freedom to choose which MLS you, your agents, and your colleagues join.
 You can read more about the NAR ruling here.
 Here are some costs to consider when starting a career in real estate.
-This MLS option is $40 per month or $330 per year.

 Under this new rule, companies are no longer required to have every agent part of the same MLS.
 If your brokerage belongs to one MLS, but you have agents that want to be part of another MLS; they can do so, without the fear of you or your company being fined, or worse, removed from the MLS.
 This new rule give you the opportunity to recruit more new agents who may not be part of your current MLS.